“Beautifully crafted table…. Excellent communication….Kept to our budget and timeframe. So professional.” — Freida & Robert, Google Review

 A 30% deposit is taken once the bespoke furniture design has been finalised.
 This will secure your spot in the work schedule.
 When it comes time for work to begin, you will be notified and kept up to date with pictures so you can see the work unfold.

 When you choose a Lloyd Brooke Furniture piece, you’re investing in the ultimate in sustainability.
-Unlike factory made furniture that uses massive amounts of energy and creates significant waste, I operate from my home workshop, keeping electricity and land use costs low.
-My waste is minimal (less than half a garbage bin) and I reintegrate all of the sawdust into the property as compost.
+Unlike factory made furniture that uses massive amounts of energy and creates significant waste, I operate from my home studio workshop, keeping electricity and land use costs low.
+My weekly waste is minimal and I reintegrate all of the sawdust into the property as compost.

 With my lifetime guarantee, you can rest easy knowing that your furniture will never need replacing.
 The integrity I put into my joinery means it’s built to be passed down through multiple generations.